wp-plugins/adrotate/readme.txt

 == Frequently Asked Questions ==

-= Scrollbars in blocks =
-**Answer:** This happens if your ads are overflowing the allotted space.
-This means that you need to re-do the sizing of your ads.
-Perhaps remove or lessen the margin on them.
-Make the sidebar wider (or which ever area).
-Or use smaller ads all-together.

 = Why do I get this error when I want to activate AdRotate? = "Parse error: syntax error, unexpected '&amp;', expecting T_VARIABLE or '$' in /path/to/www/example.com/wp-content/plugins/adrotate/adrotate-manage.php on line 136"